Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Brainkind needs the support of our clinicians to help guide our processes and constantly improve how we treat those in our care across the network.

-Dr Rudi Coetzer is a Consultant Neuropsychologist / Honorary Professor at Bangor University and an Honorary Clinical Academic at Swansea University.
-His main clinical and academic interests are neuropsychological assessment and rehabilitation of persons with acquired brain injury and service development.
-He has been published widely, and ''Working with brain injury'', by Rudi Coetzer & Ross Balchin (2014), was awarded Practitioner Book Of The Year 2016 by the British Psychological Society.
+Dr Coetzer is the Clinical Director of Brainkind.
+He is an Honorary Professor at Bangor University and at Swansea University.
+His main clinical and academic interests are neuropsychological assessment and rehabilitation of people with acquired brain injury and other neurological conditions, clinical leadership, and service development.
 Dr Coetzer is on the Specialist Register of the British Psychological Society Division of Neuropsychology.
+He previously worked in the NHS for more than 2 decades as a Consultant Neuropsychologist.

 Miles is the Consultant Clinical Psychologist/Neuropsychologist at York House, York.
 He has worked for Brainkind since 2003 at our two hospitals in Yorkshire (York House and Goole Neurorehabilitation Centre).
 He trained and worked at the University of Florida and worked for the University of Hull as a Clinical Tutor in the Department of Clinical Psychology and Psychological Therapies.
-His research interests include traumatic brain injury, neurobehavioural rehabilitation, and the impact of neurological disability on family systems functioning.
+Dr Rogish is currently an Associate Lecturer in the Psychology department at the University of York.
+His research interests include the impact of developmental or neurological disabilities on family functioning, cross cultural research in the treatment of a variety of neuropsychological and developmental disorders, and the impact of varying support strategies on staff resilience and work satisfaction.

 Dr Mar Matarin is a Consultant Clinical Psychologist at Graham Anderson House.
 She has more than 17 years of clinical experience in public and private health settings, including at the National Hospital for Neurology and Neurosurgery, the Frenchay Brain Injury Rehabilitation Centre, and the Hospital Vall d'Hebrond 'Hebron, Barcelona.
 She has worked and published extensively in academic research institutions, including posts held at the National Institutes of Health, USA, and University College London.
 Currently, she holds the position of Honorary Senior Lecturer at the Queen Square Institute of Neurology, where she researches various neurological disorders using genetic, cognitive, and behavioural approaches.